Maths

 The Subject Leader

-I would like to introduce myself as Mr Frost, maths subject leader here at Hillside Primary school.
+I would like to introduce myself as Mr Mellor, maths subject leader here at Hillside Primary school.
 I believe that mathematics is an essential tool for everyday life and at Hillside we are committed to developing a positive attitude, competence and confidence in mathematical knowledge, concepts and skills.
 The children are expected to be able to solve problems, reason, think logically and work systematically.
 I strongly advocate that children understand the importance of mathematical competence in the wider world so encourage class teachers to link learning to real life situations and seek opportunities to bring maths into other areas of the curriculum to give children purpose and motivation to achieve.

 I believe that children should have some autonomy over their learning.
 Staff differentiate tasks via bronze, silver, gold and platinum.
 This approach enables children to choose their starting point; this will be different depending on the concept being taught.
 As the ‘master in the room’, the teacher over-sees this process to ensure that children are adequately challenging themselves.
 The breadth challenge across these four levels ensures children have opportunities to consolidate and practise fluency as they require, whereas those children who need it can deepen their learning through using and applying, reasoning and fluency tasks.